Connect with us

 🌟 Who Throws and Pays for the Bridal Shower.?

-A bridal shower is commonly hosted by the maid of honor.
+The maid of honor commonly hosts a bridal shower.
 Many etiquette guides frown upon family-member-hosted bridal showers, because it may be seen as rude or greedy for the family to ask for gifts for their own relative.
 In recent years, however, it’s become completely acceptable.

 🌟 Where to host the Bridal Shower.